deeheber/face-match/README.md

 ### Directions to run/deploy
 1. Sign up for [Stackery](https://www.stackery.io/) (there's a free developer tier)
 2. [Create an environment](https://docs.stackery.io/docs/using-stackery/environments/)
 3. Add `collectionId` env var that satisfies the regex pattern `[a-zA-Z0-9_.\-]+` (this is a Rekognition collection naming constraint).
 Should not match the name of any existing rekognition collections that you have unless you want this program to alter that existing collection.
-Should look something like `"collectionId": "yourCollectionNameHere"`
+Should look something like:
+    ```
+    {
+        "collectionId": "yourCollectionNameHere"
+    }
+    ```
 4. [Run `stackery deploy --interactive-setup`](https://docs.stackery.io/docs/api/cli/stackery_deploy/) via the [Stackery CLI](https://docs.stackery.io/docs/using-stackery/cli/) --- choose to use the environment you created in step 2
 5. Add images to the created s3 buckets in the AWS s3 console and check out the cloudwatch logs for the results
 6. More details on what each function does can be found in the various `README.md` files in this repo